-First up, number 1 - the city girl all excited about the journey and eager to go.
+First up, personality type 1 - the city girl all excited about the journey and eager to go.
 No research done and she pitches with the most inappropriate clothes and shoes, the expensive dark glasses, designer gear and a bag that no one will carry.

-Number 2 - the guy that is fully geared up.
-His cargo pants have so many zips you get confused by looking at them.
-In each pocket can be found his own survival gear, from a torch, knife, hot blanket, compass and string.
+Second, personality type 2 - the guy that is fully geared.
+His cargo pants has so many zips you get confused by looking at it.
+In each pocket is his own survival gear from a torch, knife, hot blanket, compass and string.
 You can hear him coming a far way off.
 Halfway into the expedition these pockets become so heavy that he needs to zip the pants in two just to be able to finish.
 He then needs to travel in shorts stuffed with items.

-Number 4 - the aunty with the big hat, happy sightseeing and taking in the beauty of nature.
-She takes her time, stops at every corner, and everybody needs to catch the hat every so often when it blows off.
+Fourth, personality type 4 - the aunty with the big hat - sightseeing and taking in the beauty of nature.
+Takes her time, stops at every corner, and everybody needs to catch the hat every so often when it blows off.

-Number 5 - the camera dude with equipment that leaves you breathless - not a lot of survival equipment or gear but the best cameras on the market.
-These are the same cameras that are usually in your face just when you spot an animal.
+Fifth, the camera dude - equipment that leaves you breathless - not a lot of survival equipment or gear but the best cameras on the market.
+His camera is usually in your face just when you spot an animal.

-Number 6 - and lastly, the young chap who’s more into his phone and trying to find signal than paying attention to anything.
-Why he is even on the expedition is a mystery - although he says he wants to learn more.
+Sixth and lastly, the young chap that’s more into his phone and trying to find signal than paying attention to anything.
+Why he is even on the expedition is a mystery, although he says he wants to learn more.

-Or perhaps you find that you experience some stage of your financial cycle to be similar to one of these characters.
+So, what do all these character types reflect?
+They can be the typical “advisors “ in our money, financial and wealth grow times.
+Or you find that you experience some stage of your financial cycle to be one of these characters.

 Let’s take a look and see if you can relate.

-2. You buy everything that is offered to you, policies, insurance, funeral plans, stokvels, personal loans, credit cards, home loans, and you carry a heavy burden that you cannot sustain.
-Slowly you get rid of the most important parts, ending up being exposed to the elements.
+You buy everything that is offered to you - policies, insurance, funeral plans, stokvels, personal loans, credit cards, home loans, and you carry a heavy burden that you cannot sustain.
+Slowly you get rid of the most important parts ending by being exposed to the elements.

-4. Are you the slow to react, thinking and over-thinking the next financial move person?
+Are you the slow to react, thinking and over-thinking the next financial move person?
 When disaster strikes you need a friend or family member to help you get back on your feet?
-You took too long to make that good decision.
+You took too long to take that good decision.

-5. You have great products - good financial wealth building equipment but it’s not appropriate for your specific needs.
-These products are nice to have but you carry heavy on them.
-In the end you have nothing when the real product you actually needed was never in your portfolio.
+You have great products, and good financial wealth building equipment, but they are not appropriate for your specific needs.
+They are nice to have but you carry heavy on them.
+In the end you have nothing when the real product you needed was never in your portfolio.

 Till next time.